flicherr/sarcm-twitch/readme.md

-## twitch-sarc
+# twitch-sarcm
-A console application for saving, analyzing, and replaying chat Twitch stream.
+A console application for saving, analyzing and replaying chat messages Twitch stream.

 ### Features
 - Saving the actions of chatters in Twitch live stream in a local SQLite database: